- Where and When do you train?

 - What do I wear?

-First and foremost wear sensible, closed in, shoes – to avoid accidents/injuries; consequently thongs are NOT acceptable.
+First and foremost wear sensible, enclosed shoes – to avoid accidents and/or injuries; consequently thongs are NOT acceptable.

 Avoid loose fitting garments that will flap and get in the way of your training.